CompuTec/computec-docs/docs/wms/administrator-guide/supported-devices.md

 ## General Requirements for CompuTec 2.0

-:::caution
+:::note
     Please remember that some models listed on this page are produced in some variants. **Currently, CompuTec WMS supports only devices with a touchscreen**.
 :::

-## The CompuTec WMS Android version offers a powerful solution for warehouse management, providing users with an intuitive interface and seamless integration with Android devices.

-To run CompuTec WMS on Android, ensure the following prerequisites are met:

-- **Android Device Compatibility** - Requires Android 6 (API 23) to 14.

 ## Supported Operating Systems

 CompuTec WMS 2.0 is compatible with the following Operating Systems:

 - **Android** (recommended device)

+*The CompuTec WMS Android version offers a powerful solution for warehouse management, providing users with an intuitive interface and seamless integration with Android devices.*

-        - Android (6 to 14)
+        Android device compatibility (8 to 14)
     to know more about Android version, click [here](../administrator-guide/installation/wms-client/computec-wms-android-version.md).
 - **Microsoft Windows**